w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/02-integratedlab.md

 Building data pipelines

 * _Frame the problem_ and look at the big picture
-* _"We’ll use the California Housing Prices.
+* _"We'll use the California Housing Prices.
 Our task is to use California census data to forecast housing prices given the population, median income, and median housing price for each block group in California.
 Block groups are the smallest geographical unit for which the US Census Bureau publishes sample data (a block group typically has a population of 600 to 3,000 people)"_

 :::: {.columns}
 ::: {.column width=50%}